- Application deadline: June

 This $1250 scholarship aims to encourage students to come up with some creative ideas and opinions about the future of eco-friendly housing.
 The purpose of the scholarship is to attempt to help students of the future make positive changes to the eco-friendly home improvement industry.
 The deadline to apply is February. http://householdquotes.co.uk/scholarship/

 The North Carolina Electronic Security Association, an official chartered chapter of the Electronic Security Association (ESA), is pleased to announce the availability of a college scholarship award to sons and daughters of active-duty police and fire personnel.

-The scholarship award, in the amount of $1,000, is available to qualified high school seniors.
-Rules for eligibility and application can be found on our website at http://esaweb.org/Programs/Youth-Scholarship.
+The scholarship award, in the amount of $1,000, is available to any qualified high school seniors.
+Rules for eligibility and application can be found on our website at https://esaweb.org/programs/youth-scholarship/ysapplyhome/.
 The ESA has more than 2,500 members and the NCESA has 100 members in our state.
-Our members are companies that sell, design, install, maintain and monitor electronic burglar and fire alarm systems.
-This scholarship award is a small way for our industry to say thanks to our very dedicated public safety community, and to help pay for an advanced education for deserving students.
-Application deadline is March 2018.
+Our members are companies that sell, design, install, maintain, and monitor electronic burglar and fire alarm systems.
+This scholarship award is a small way for our industry to say thanks to our very dedicated public safety community, and to help pay for advanced education for deserving students.
+The application deadline is March.

 The Print and Graphics Scholarship Foundation (PGSF)

 PGSF is a not-for-profit, private, industry-directed organization that dispenses undergraduate college scholarships and graduate fellowship assistance to talented men and women interested in graphic communication careers.
 The mission of the PGSF is “To strengthen the print and graphic communication industry by providing scholarship assistance.”
 Apply for a PGSF Scholarship by March.
 Print & Graphics Scholarship Foundation Scholarships